Features common to all NSW Acts

 following:

-- The Act may commence on its date of assent (which is the day the Governor signs it into law on behalf of the Queen).
+- The Act may commence on its date of assent (which is the day the Governor signs it into law on behalf of the King).

 - The Act may commence on a day (or a combination of different days) after the date of assent appointed by a proclamation of the Governor published on this website.

-- The Act may commence on a particular day specified by the commencement section.
+- The Act may commence on a particular date or dates specified by the commencement section.

 - The Act may commence on the occurrence of a particular event specified by the commencement section (a common example of this is when an Act is commenced on the commencement of some other Act).

-Act 1987 provides for the commencement of a NSW Act in the
+Act 1987, section 23 provides for the commencement of a NSW Act

-unlikely event that the Act does not have a commencement section.
+in the unlikely event that the Act does not have a commencement

-In this case, commencement will happen 28 days after its date of
+section.
+In this case, commencement will happen 28 days after its

 Unless the Act provides differently, the Act will commence at the

-beginning of the day concerned because of the operation of section
+beginning of the day concerned because of the operation of the